jesseoff/eimbus-daq-pipeline/README.md

 The 32-bit register at 0x5000401c is the ADC configuration register.
 Changing the value here results in resetting the ADC and sending a new configuration register as documented in the particular ADC's data sheet.
-Until/Unless this register is written, the default ADC datasheet values are used and the sample rate is at maximum.
+Until/Unless this register is written, the default ADC datasheet values are used and the sample period is at maximum.
+On the high speed ADC option, bits 31-16 is a 16-bit number which is subtracted from 33000 to represent the number of 99Mhz clock periods divided by 2 inbetween each sample.

 For high bandwidth FPGA to CPU data acquisition pipes, it may be necessary to set realtime priorities on the zpub process (or low/idle priorities on